ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/05-backend-infrastructure-as-code/index.md

 }
 ```

-The Lambda function started to become more slightly more complex, as it would need to assume an IAM role for execution with policies that grant it the required permissions, such as access to the previously created DynamoDB table.
+The Lambda function started to become slightly more complex, as it would need to assume an IAM role for execution with policies that grant it the required permissions, such as access to the previously created DynamoDB table.

 ```hcl
 data "aws_iam_policy_document" "assume_role" {
   statement {